Introduction to GenAI

 For more in-depth information about this topic, see the section on "confidentiality" in our blog post "Generative AI - fall update".

-GPT is still an experimental technology, and you should be aware that it is not yet 100% stable from a technical perspective.
+Warning.
+You should be aware that GenAI technology is 100% stable from a technical perspective.
 Accordingly, you will sometimes get errors from the service, for inexplicable reasons.

 Also, you should be aware that Microsoft (similar to OpenAI) applies content filtering on the prompts and the answers.
 Any profanity, sexual content, semi-illegal content, etc. will therefore likely be refused by GPT4.